 You can read and see nearly a hundred years of lectures on Animal Research Information here: http://www.animalresearch.info/en/medical-advances/articles-lectures/

 The Openness Awards

 The Concordat on Openness launched in May 2014 and has, to date, brought together 122 organisations in a pledge to be more open and transparent about their use of animals in research.

 This year the Openness Awards celebrate four recipients who have met the Concordat commitments and encouraged the widespread sharing of best practice.
 These are the different categories

 - Website or use of new media

 Following the award ceremony Professor Dame Nancy Rothwell, President and Vice-Chancellor of the University of Manchester will give the 2019 Paget Lecture.
-She will present her ground breaking work on stroke and the role of inflammation in brain damage, that has recently translated into clinical trials.
+She will present her groundbreaking work on stroke and the role of inflammation in brain damage, which has recently translated into clinical trials.